 Each day, 46 people die from a prescription Painkiller overdose.

 A devastating yet all-too-common consequence of Opioid Painkiller abuse is an overdose.
 An overdose is commonly caused by taking too much of a substance at any given time or by combining multiple substances, especially other Central Nervous System (CNS) Depressants such as Benzodiazepines and alcohol.
-Drug overdoses are the leading cause of accidental death in the United States, with 38 percent of all overdose deaths attributed to Painkillers.

 People can overdose on Painkillers alone, but the risk is much greater for those who consume other types of substances at the same time.
 Common examples of polydrug abuse include mixing drugs with alcohol or another type of prescription drug, such as Benzodiazepines.